LiYanStat/mywebsite/content/home/about.md

   institution = "University of Connecticut"

 [[education.courses]]
-  course = "B.A. in Economics"
+  course = "B.S. in Statistics"
   institution = "School of Statistics, Renmin University of China" year = 2016